[Date changed–posted 5/8/23 (last revised 8/2/21)]

 6. Repository for Objects and Field Records

-Contracts, agreements, or permits that require the principal investigator and/or Texas Tech University to recommend the most appropriate curatorial facility for objects and field records recovered and created as a result of work performed must be approved by the anticipated curatorial facility and authorizing agency before final approval by the vice president for research.
+Contracts, agreements, or permits that require the principal investigator and/or Texas Tech University to recommend the most appropriate curatorial facility for objects and field records recovered and created as a result of work performed must be approved by the anticipated curatorial facility and authorizing agency before final approval by the Vice President for Research & Innovation.
 In rare instances where appropriate curatorial facility recommendation is not included as part of the contract, agreement, or permit, specific instructions for disposition of objects and field records should be arranged before the beginning of field research.
-These arrangements must be reviewed and approved by the Vice President for Research before the collection process begins.
+These arrangements must be reviewed and approved by the Vice President for Research & Innovation before the collection process begins.

 7. Other Considerations